 southern africa / miscellaneous / anarchist communist event Tuesday February 01, 2011 15:00 by Coalition for a Free Palestine,

 The heroic masses of Egypt have risen up against the decades-old corrupt dictatorship of Hosni Mubarak.
 Taking inspiration from the intifada in Tunisia, for six days, Egyptian protesters have been demanding that Mubarak be ejected from the office he has held for 30 years, demanding affordable prices for basic foods, and demanding jobs.
 Close to 200 protestors have been murdered by the security forces as they attempt to exercise their democratic rights.
-As South Africans watch the unfolding events in the north of our continent, it reminds us too of our own uprisings: Sharpeville, Soweto, Langa... and spurs us on to express our solidarity with the people of Egypt and Tunisia who remain steadfast in their determination to rid themselves of corrupt and oppressive dictators. read full story / add a comment

-southern africa / workplace struggles / opinion / analysis Sunday December 26, 2010 16:11 by Lucien van der Walt 1 image
+southern africa / workplace struggles / opinion / analysis Sunday December 26, 2010 16:11 by Lucien van der Walt image 1 image

 The August-September 2010 mass strike in the South African state sector demonstrated remarkable working class unity across racial and ideological lines, as 1.3 million workers of all colours stopped work for four weeks despite severe economic recession.
 The strikers' determination reflected growing frustration with low wages and at the glaring political corruption and enrichment of the elite, plus the drive - by African, coloured and Indian workers specifically - to attain living conditions breaking decisively with the oppression and immiseration of the apartheid past.
 Yet the strikers' partial victory was tarnished by tactics that divided strikers from the larger working class - notably, hospital disruptions - and a failure to raise demands that linked union and community struggles against both neo-liberalism and the apartheid legacy.
 The top-down manner whereby the strike was ended makes workers cynical about their own unions, demonstrating the alarming bureaucratisation and centralisation that has arisen, in large part, due to union leaders being enmeshed in the African National Congress (the neo-liberal governing party) and state industrial relations machinery.
 Unions should re-orientate towards other working class movements, outside and against the state, to fight for a libertarian and socialist transformation, from below.
-The ideas of anarcho-syndicalism - raised at the 2009 COSATU Congress - provide a useful starting point. read full story / add a comment
+The ideas of anarcho-syndicalism - raised at the 2009 COSATU Congress - provide a useful starting point.

-southern africa / anarchist movement / link to pdf Monday October 11, 2010 06:36 by Warren McGregor 1 image
+southern africa / anarchist movement / link to pdf Monday October 11, 2010 06:36 by Warren McGregor image 1 image

 We, at the Zabalaza Anarchist Communist Front (ZACF) are pleased to announce that issue number 11 of our organ Zabalaza: A Journal of Southern African Revolutionary Anarchism is now available online. read full story / add a comment